binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 <!---Todo: Check out Subterfuge, mentioned in "Basic Security Testing With Kali Linux"-->
 <!---Todo: pg 160 of "The Hacker Playbook" could be worth demoing here-->
 An attacker can clone or imitate a legitimate website (with the likes of the Social Engineering Kit (SET)) or the Browser Exploitation Framework (BeEF), and through social engineering, phishing, email spoofing, or any other number of tricks (as discussed in the People chapter of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com)) to coerce a victim to browse the spoofed website.
-In fact, if you clone a website that you know your victim visits regularly, then you can just do so and sit and wait for them to take the bait.
-Better still, automote your attack so that when they do take the bait exploits are fired at them automatically.
+In fact, if you clone a website you know your victim visits regularly, you can then do so, sit and wait for them to take the bait.
+Better still, automate your attack so that when they do take the bait, exploits are fired at them automatically.
 Once the victim is on the spoofed website, the attacker can harvest credentials or carry out many other types of attacks against the non-suspecting user.

 The victim may visit the attackers cloned website due to ARP and/or DNS spoofing.
 Subterfuge is handy to run a plethora of attacks against the victims browser through the likes of the Metasploit Browser AutoPwn module.
 If >0 attacks are successful (we have managed to install a root-kit), the attacker will usually get a remote command shell to the victims system by way of reverse or bind shell.
 Then simply forward them onto the legitimate website without them even being aware of the attack.

 {#wdcnz-demo-3}
 ![](images/HandsOnHack.png)

-The following attack was one of five that I demonstrated at WDCNZ in 2015.
+The following attack is just one of five that I demonstrated at WDCNZ in 2015.
 The two attacks discussed just prior provide some context, review them again if you still need the details reinforced.

 You can find the video of the attack exemplified at [http://youtu.be/ymnqTrnF85M](http://youtu.be/ymnqTrnF85M).

 I> ## Synopsis
 I>
 I> The average victim will see a valid URL and the spoof will be undetectable.
-I> Use a website that you know victim is likely to spend some time browsing.
+I> Use a website that you know the victim is likely to spend some time browsing.
 This can make it easier if you are running exploits manually in BeEF.
 I> Can be used to obtain credentials, or simply hook with BeEF and run any number of exploits.
 I> SET is run against the website you want to clone.
 As SET only gets the index file, you will have to use the likes of `wget` to get any other missing resources you need to complete the website.
 Static sites are obviously the easiest.
 We do not really want to have to create a back-end for the cloned website.
 You may have to update some of the links to external resources as well in the index.html file that SET creates.
 I> Ideally you will have cleaned out the public web directory that Apache hosts from `/var/www/`.
 If you do not, SET archives everything in there.